“Look sharp now, killer; prove what you can do.”

 I was kind of baffled and a bit intimidated when I first opened this book because I have neither seen nor read a novel in verse before.
 At first, I thought it was similar to other poetry books out there.
 I thought I could pick which poems to read first but then I realized it is meant to be read from the start since it’s, well, a novel.
 It tells a story and it doesn’t simply talk about feelings.

-In all honesty, I didn’t understand the story this book’s ought to tell.
+In all honesty, I didn’t understand the story this book is ought to tell.
 It is very easy to read, yes– I even finished reading this in two sittings (one if I didn’t start it at night).
 Yesterday, as I was reading the first few pages, I almost stopped and decided to mark this as DNF, or Did Not Finish, on Goodreads but I still went on reading everything, hoping to get something from it.
-To be fair, I did like some painfully honest and brutal understandable individual classy sentences about religion, existence and romance even though I didn’t comprehend the whole thing.
+To be fair, I did like some painfully honest and brutal understandable individual classy sentences about religion, existence, and romance even though I didn’t comprehend the whole thing.
 (I will add some of my favorites later in this post.)

-Maybe this book is not for me but I think Mr. Poochigian’s writing is impressive and can easily stand out in genre he has chosen that is poetry.
+Maybe this book is not for me but I think Mr. Poochigian’s writing is impressive and can easily stand out in the genre he has chosen that is poetry.
 He has a voice; a distinct one even.
 The parts I did understand have proven this.
 I love his tiny slams about reality (even though this book is far from it) and the emotions glued to his sentences that I often feel but can’t find the words to.

 For now, I will not rate this book because I am planning to reread it and update this review and see if my opinion would remain the same or not.
 I usually don’t do this but I can see the potential in this book that’s why I’m giving it a second chance.
 Not all books deserve that. 🙂